pavelloz/webpack-tailwindcss/README.md

 * `npm start` - runs dev server on `http://localhost:8080` and reloads the browser on changes
 * `npm run build` - build assets in production mode, ready to deploy

-## webpack setup includes
+## Webpack setup includes
 * JS and CSS transpilation and minification done by ESBuild (FAST)
 * CSS extraction using `mini-css-extract-plugin`
 * HTML generation using `html-webpack-plugin`
+* Example of:
-* Example: Prefetched chunk, if you want to load faster critical parts of your build
+  * Prefetched chunk, if you want to load faster critical parts of your build
-* Example: Asynchronously loaded chunks, to block page rendering when loading/parsing/executing
+  * Asynchronously loaded chunks, to block page rendering when loading/parsing/executing
-* Example: Named chunks if you dont want your chunks to look like `2aae6c35c94fcfb415dbe95f408b9ce91ee846ed.js`
+  * Named chunks if you dont want your chunks to look like `2aae6c35c94fcfb415dbe95f408b9ce91ee846ed.js`

 ## PostCSS setup includes
 * [autoprefixer](https://github.com/postcss/autoprefixer) - Adding vendor prefixes, just in case.
 See package.json for `browserslist` config